MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/data-collection-tabbed.md

 - **Basic:** You send the minimum system data required to keep clusters current, secure, and operating properly.

 - **Enhanced:** You send more system data to help Microsoft identify and fix operational issues and for product improvements.
-Diagnostics data might remain for up to 30 days.
+System data might remain for up to 30 days.

 Basic diagnostics data shares minimum pieces of data back to Microsoft.
 For more information, see [Data collected](../manage/telemetry-diagnostics-extension.md#data-collected).